Training / Standard term

 Training or evaluation data generated by an AI model rather than collected from humans or the real world, letting you create large datasets quickly when quality control is in place.

-Collecting thousands of training examples from humans is slow and expensive.
-Synthetic data solves this by having a capable model generate the examples: write questions and answers, create coding problems with solutions, or produce reasoning chains.
+Synthetic data is training or evaluation data generated by an AI model rather than collected from humans or the real world, letting you create large datasets quickly when quality control is in place.
+A capable model generates the examples: writing questions and answers, creating coding problems with solutions, or producing reasoning chains.
 You might use a frontier model to generate 50,000 customer support conversations to fine-tune a smaller model.
 The risk: AI-generated data tends to cluster around common patterns and repeat the generating model's biases, missing rare edge cases that real-world data would capture.
 When synthetic data is generated and reused without filtering, the model can narrow over time, a problem researchers call model collapse.

 Builder example